deciduously/music/post.md

 }
 ```

-This implementation isn't keeping track of partial intervals - adding `3.0` cents doesn't result in any change at all to the stored frequency, so you can't get there by adding `2.0` and then `2.0`:
+This implementation isn't keeping track of partial-Hertz intervals.
+Adding fewer than 4 cents doesn't result in any change at all to the stored frequency, so you can't get there by adding `2.0` and then `2.0`:

 ```rust
 fn main() {